The Nisqually Earthquake

 Earthquake insurance can vary widely in price based on risk levels, and the age or type of materials used in home or business construction, but the coverage often makes sense to consider, because it helps provide recovery from serious damage or total destruction of a home or business.
 Coverage limits and deductibles help keep the coverage more affordable.

-The Northwest region has the second highest risk of earthquake in the United States.
+The Northwest region has the second highest risk of earthquakes in the United States.
 Seismologists say a massive 8 or 9 magnitude earthquake could occur at any time along the Cascadia Subduction Zone that stretches south from Vancouver Island to Northern California.
+And just ahead of last year’s anniversary of the Nisqually Earthquake, a 4.9-magnitude earthquake rattled Southeastern Idaho, according to the U.S. Geological Survey (USGS).
+It was the strongest quake recorded in Idaho since a 6.5-magnitude event in March 2020.

-Knowing what to do during an earthquake is critical for personal safety.
+Knowing what to do during an earthquake is essential for personal safety.
 But it’s also important to protect your family’s financial stability, which starts with understanding available insurance options.
-If your home or business is at risk, it makes sense to consider Earthquake Insurance along with Flood Insurance, which covers outside water coming in at the surface level, including tsunamis.
+If you live in an earthquake-prone area, consider adding Earthquake Insurance to your coverage.
+It’s also wise to consider Flood Insurance, which covers damage from outside water entering at ground level, including tsunamis.

 Insurance Coverage